wavefrontHQ/docs/pages/labels/label_integrations%20list.md

 folder: labels
 ---

-<p>If your Operations for Applications service is onboarded to VMware Cloud services, you still can see, but cannot configure some of our integrations.
-For the list of integrations that we support when your Operations for Applications service is onboarded to VMware Cloud services, see <a href="integrations_onboarded_subscriptions.html">Integrations Supported for Onboarded Subscriptions</a>.</p>

 <p>The documentation pages only for a limited number of integrations contain the setup steps and instructions.
 If you do not see the setup steps on a certain integration doc page: </p>
 <ol><li>Navigate to the Operations for Applications GUI and click <strong>Integrations</strong> on the toolbar. </li>
 <li>Search for the integration that you want to set up and click its tile. </li>